whiite/config/README.md

 cp lazygit/config.yaml ~/Library/Application\ Support/lazygit/config.yml
 ```

-Configs for lazygit, neovim and kitty depend are setup to use nerd font icons.
+Configs for lazygit, neovim and kitty are setup to use nerd font icons which can be installed

 Homebrew install